Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 ### <a name="improvedgans"></a> Improved DCGANs
 **TL;DR:** A series of techniques that improve the previous DCGAN.
-For example, this improved baseline allow to generate better high resolution images.
+For example, this improved baseline allow generating better high-resolution images.

 [[Article]][impGAN]

 One of the main problems related to GANs is their convergence.
 It is not guaranteed and despite the refinement over the architecture, the training can be quite unstable.
 In this paper, the authors propose different enhancements on the training of GANs.
 Here are some of them:

-* **Feature matching**: instead of having the generator trying to fool the discrimintor as much as possible, they propose a new objective.
+* **Feature matching**: instead of having the generator trying to fool the discriminator as much as possible, they propose a new objective.
 This objective requires the generator to generate data that matches the statistics of the real data.
 In this case, the discriminator is only used to specify which are the statistics worth matching.
 * **Historical averaging**: when updating the parameters, also take into account their past values.
 * **One-sided label smoothing**: this one is pretty easy: simply make your discriminator target output from [0=fake image, 1=real image] to [0=fake image, 0.9=real image].
 Yeah, this improves the training.
 * **Virtual batch normalization**: avoid dependency of data on the same batch by using statistics collected on a reference batch.
 Computationally expensive, so only used on generator net.